academic-resources/odin/principles_of_good_programming.md

 There are a handful of generally accepted principles of good programming.
 Common expressions like "be lazy" and "don't repeat yourself" go a long way.
 You'll hear them used by name more than a few times in the coming months but it's good to get familiar with them up front.  ** If you stick with them, they'll keep you out of trouble.
 Print the list from the first post below if you need to.
-This is a great resource to check back with once you're writing code more consistently.**
+This is a great resource to check back with once you're writing code more consistently :**

 ---